pandorasNox/kubernetes-npm-registry/README.md

 make
 ```

-## setup
-- ensure to put this directory on the same level as the utopia-planita kubernetes directory
+## setup - on the running utopia-planita based cluster
-e.g.
-    ```
-    /foo
-        /kubernetes
-        /kubernetes-npm-registry
-    ```

-- ensure your cluster runs

-- then run:

     ```
     make deploy
     ```